 Registered Staff Hours

-In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
-Its inspections were virtually flawless.
-We weigh several aspects of a nursing home's inspection report in calculating these inspection scores.
-One critical factor is health deficiencies.
-You should keep in mind that the severity of these deficiencies is arguably more important than the number of deficiencies, as some are relatively insignificant.
-This facility received 4 deficiencies on its inspection report, but none were considered to be severe.
-This indicates that the government inspectors didn't deem any of these deficiencies an imminent risk to patient health or safety.
+On top of being a strong nursing home overall, this place excelled in the area of inspections, where it earned a grade of A+.
+Few facilities performed better in that category.
+We take several aspects of a facility's inspection report into consideration in calculating these inspection ratings.
+One key factor is health deficiencies.
+It should be noted that the severity of deficiencies is usually more meaningful than the quantity of deficiencies, as some end up being quite insignificant.
+Although this facility had a few deficiencies on its report, none of them were major deficiencies based on CMS' scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality